 Polygala incarnata (pink milkwort) - G5S1S2 - This rare species of wildflower is known in Arkansas from remnant prairies and other historically open grassland habitats, such as glades and savannas.
 It is known from scattered counties in Arkansas, but most of the records of many of the sites where it was historically found have since been destroyed.
 A single plant was found on a prairie pimple mound in wetland cell E-4 in 2012 and was not observed in 2013.
 In 2014, this population increased to six plants, but none were observed from 2014 through 2017.
 It is thought that this plant's absence was due to shading out associated with the increase in woody plant densities observed during 2015 and 2016.
 Timber mulching activities were conducted during 2017 to reduce the over shading effect of woody vegetation.
 During 2018, a single plant was observed for the first time in the buffer zone south of wetland cell W-2.
-During 2019, no individuals of this species were observed at the site.
+However, during 2019 and 2020, no individuals of this species were observed at the site.
+It has not been ascertained whether or not this species still exists at the site.

 Carex scoparia var. scoparia (pointed sedge) - G5S1S2 - This species is very rare in Arkansas and is known only from prairie-associated wetlands in Washington and Benton counties.
 Historically, this plant was observed as a single clump that has persisted in wetland cell W-1.
-During 2018, it was observed for the first time in wetland cells E-4 and E-5.
-It was observed in 2019 as being present in wetland cells E-4, E-5, and W-1.
+During 2018 and 2019, it was observed in wetland cells E-4 and E-5, W-1 and W-2.
+In 2020, it persists in wetland cells E-5, W-1 and W-2, but was not observed in E-4.

 Carex arkansana (Arkansas sedge) - G4S2 - This uncommon sedge is known in Arkansas from wet prairie remnants, open hydric oak flatwoods, and similar open wetland habitats (ANHC, 2014).
 While it has no wetland indicator status code in the United States Department of Agriculture (USDA) Plants Database, it is listed by Yatskievych (1999) as occurring primarily in bottomland prairies and moist depressions of upland prairies.
 At Woolsey Wet Prairie, it is scattered in seasonally wet areas that are only inundated for short periods.
 Historically, this plant species has been observed in all seven wetland cells and the gas line easement, but was absent during 2018 for the first time in monitoring history from wetland cell E-3.
 Monitoring activities during 2019 produced similar results, with the species being observed in all wetland cells and the gas line easement, with the exception of wetland cell E-3.
+Monitoring activities during 2020 revealed its presence in all wetland cells.

 Carex opaca (opaque prairie sedge) - G4S2S3 - This rare sedge is primarily associated with unplowed, wet tall grass prairie remnants in Arkansas (ANHC, 2014).
 While it has no wetland indicator status code in the USDA Plants Database, it is listed by Yatskievych (1999) as primarily occurring in bottomland prairies, moist depressions of upland prairies, and margins of fens.
 At Woolsey Wet Prairie, it is scattered in seasonally wet areas that are not inundated for long periods.
-Historically and presently, it has been found in all seven wetland cells and the gas line easement at Woolsey Wet Prairie.
+Historically and presently, it has consistently been found in all seven wetland cells and the gas line easement at Woolsey Wet Prairie through monitoring year 2020.